 Michoacán - Morelia is a major city/travel destination in Michoacán:

 You should defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas where you should exercise caution.
-Flying into Morelia and Lázaro Cardenas, or driving to Lázaro Cardenas via highway 200 from Zihuatanejo/Ixtapa, are the recommended methods of travel.
+Flying into Morelia and Lázaro Cardenas is the recommended method of travel.
 Attacks on Mexican government officials, law enforcement and military personnel, and other incidents of TCO-related violence, have occurred throughout Michoacán.
 In the northwestern portion of the state, self-defense groups operate independently of the government.
 Armed members of the groups frequently maintain roadblocks, and although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
 Groups in Michoacán are reputed to be linked to TCOs.

 Morelos: Cuernavaca is a major city/travel destination in Morelos:

 You should exercise caution in the state of Morelos due to the unpredictable nature of TCO violence.
 You should also defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta in the state of Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-On August 24, two USG employees were injured after being fired upon by Federal Police officers on an isolated road north of Tres Marias, Morelos.
-Numerous incidents of narcotics-related violence have also occurred in the city of Cuernavaca, a popular destination for U.S. students.
+On August 24, 2012 two USG employees were injured after being fired upon by Federal Police officers on an isolated road north of Tres Marias, Morelos.
+Numerous incidents of narcotics-related violence have also occurred in the city of Cuernavaca.

-You should defer non-essential travel to all areas of the state of Nayarit north of the city of Tepic as well as all rural areas and secondary highways.
-You should exercise caution when traveling to the cities of Tepic and Xalisco.
-The security situation north of Tepic and in these cities is unstable and travelers could encounter roadblocks or shootouts between rival criminals.
-There is no recommendation against travel either to Riviera Nayarit in the southern portion of the state also known as the Riviera Nayarit or to principal highways in the southern portion of the state used to travel from Guadalajara to Puerto Vallarta.
+You should defer non-essential travel to areas of the state of Nayarit that border the states of Sinaloa or Durango, as well as all rural areas and secondary highways.
+You should exercise caution when traveling to the cities of Tepic, Xalisco, or San Blas.
+There is no recommendation against travel to the Vallarta-Nayarit area in the southern portion of the state also known as the Riviera Nayarit or to principal highways in the southern portion of the state used to travel from Guadalajara to Puerto Vallarta.

 Oaxaca - Oaxaca, Huatulco and Puerto Escondido are the major cities/travel destinations in Oaxaca: No warning is in effect.